ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

   - **Department of Parks and Recreation**: Public space maintenance.

 ### Implications for NYC Services
-- Faster classification and automated filtering reduce resolution times but may leave issues unresolved.
+- Faster classification and automated filtering reduce resolution times, but may leave issues unresolved.
 - Complex repairs and legal processes contribute to delays, requiring better coordination and follow-up mechanisms.
-- Resource allocation should prioritize high-impact complaint types and locations with frequent delays.
+- Resource allocation should **prioritise high-impact complaint types** and **locations with frequent delays**.

 These insights will guide predictive modeling and recommendations for improving NYC311 service efficiency.